impulse-sw/deployer/README.md

 Note that you can change the inner content of Actions inside Pipelines, and also can change the inner content of Pipelines and their Actions if these Pipelines assigned to your project.
 The changes will not affect Actions and Pipelines from Deployer's Registries.

-You can view your Actions and Pipelines and get it in YAML by simple commands:
+You can view your Actions and Pipelines and get it in JSON by simple commands:

 ```bash
 deployer ls actions